liamondrop/behavioral-cloning/README.md

 ### **Project Overview**

 This project contains the results from completing Project 3 of the Udacity Self-Driving Car Engineer Nanodegree.
 The goal of this project is to teach a convolutional neural net to drive a car, using only video of humans driving as input.
+All driving was recorded with Udacity's [driving simulator](https://github.com/udacity/self-driving-car-sim).

 #### Files in the repository
 * The code for the model and training procedure - [model.py](./model.py)